 Answering Questions About Workplace Harassment Claims

-Many people in the East Bay Area have suffered sexual harassment by co-workers or their employers.
+Many people in the Northern California have suffered sexual harassment by co-workers or their employers.
 People often ask us questions about these types of claims, so we wanted to provide you with some basic information about these cases and what the employment law attorneys here at Winton Strauss Law Group, P.C., can do to help you with your claim.
+Our clients include individuals in Novato, Petaluma, San Rafael, the San Francisco Bay Area, Sacramento and all along the I-80 corridor, including Lake Tahoe.

 What Is Sexual Harassment?